ST4NSB/drawn-digits-recognizer/README.md

-# drawn-digits-recognizer
+# tf-models
-python app made with tensorflow and tkinter
+machine learning models that I made with tensorflow library